If I ever have girls

 They know I will listen when something feels wrong

-They will learn that ‘women are too emotional’
+They will learn that women are too emotional

 is an original lie

-And they will not grow up with a father who refuses to cry
+with a father who refuses to cry

 So yeah

-My girls will make some weak men shake in their knees
+my girls will make some weak men

 They won’t be the women society expects